drayde/E3DUltimaker/README.md

 Firmware changes as documented on https://wiki.e3d-online.com/E3D-v6_on_Ultimaker_2

-Changes in the "configuration.h" file then here are the edits:
+Changes in the "configuration.h" file:

     // increase the maximum temperature for the E3D V6 HotEnd
     #define HEATER_0_MAXTEMP 400